Destination Safety Guides

 - 2 Know which neighbourhoods to avoid.
 Every city has areas that are fine during the day but dangerous at night.
 Know them before you arrive.

 - 3 Save emergency numbers before you land.
 Police, hospital, and your country's embassy.
-Know Your Trips stores these with one tap, even offline.
+Know Your Trips stores these for one-tap access.

 - 4 Share your itinerary with someone at home.
 A trusted friend or family member should know where you are each day.